 Library has vol. 3, no. 17 (1981) - present.
 Also available on Micro.
 The Billing Survey is published once a year, usually in December.
 Sometimes it is a separate pull-out, sometimes an individual article, and sometimes a series of articles comprising their own section.

-Jenkins librarians have found billing surveys on the following dates:
+Jenkins librarians have found billing surveys in the NLJ on the following dates:

 - 2015: 1/5/2015, (as of 12/28/2016, no 2016 survey found)

 - 2010-2014: 12/6/2010, 12/19/2011, 12/17/2012, 1/13/2014

 - 2005-2009: 12/12/2005, 12/11/2006, 12/10/2007, 12/8/2008, 12/7/2009

 - 2000-2004: 12/18/2000, 12/3/2001, 12/9/2002, 12/1/2003, 12/6/2004